SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - The images and web application have been modified since the previous lab.
 The web app does no more require a tag.
 An environment variable is defined in the Docker files to specify a role for each image.
 We will see later how use that.

+  - We expect, at least, in your report to see:

+    - An introduction describing briefly the lab

+    - 6 chapters, one for each task

+    - A table of content

+    - If any, difficulties chapter where you will describe the problems and solutions you have encountered

+    - A Conclusion

 **DISCLAIMER**: In this lab, we will go through a possible manner to manage a scalable infrastructure where we can add and remove nodes without having to rebuild